lightbend-labs/mima/CONTRIBUTING.md

 ## Releasing

-this section is out of date

-see https://github.com/lightbend/migration-manager/issues/165 for a more complete set of steps, though by now they might not be completely up-to-date either?

 ### Prerequisites

-**You are using sbt 0.13**.

-Then, make sure that you have:
+Make sure that you have:

 * push rights to this project,